DeirdreHegarty/Msc_Project/research/thesis_draft_1.md

 }
 ```

 To calculate the binaural audio position, the center point of the object is found.
 Next, a transformation is applied to transform the objects centre point, which is relative to the image(0...1), to the range of the audio panner (-1...1).
-The following equation reflects the aforementioned transformation.
+The following equation reflects the aforementioned transformation:

 \begin{align}
 & \left( \frac{X_{min} + X_{max}}{2} \right)                             & \text{Find the centre point of the object}                  & \nonumber \\